salif/linkita/content/update-2/index.md

 "unknown tag" error.
 Instead, your `.md` files are templated with Tera directly, the same as `.html` templates, and you call Linkita's built-in **components** using Tera v2's new call syntax.

-I built and tested each of the following against the real Linkita templates on Zola v0.23.3 to confirm the exact syntax.

 A component with a body is called like this – note the closing percent-brace and opening percent-brace wrap the angle-bracket tags,